learn-co-curriculum/fewpjs-oo-liskovs-substitution-principle/README.md

 `LeggedReptile` _or_ `Reptile`, it will work correctly.
 The same goes for an instance of `Snake`.

 > Why does this work?
-We've removed some of behavior of `Reptile`.
+We've removed some of the behavior of `Reptile`.
 An instance
 > of `Reptile` will never be required to utilize a method it hasn't defined or
 > inherited.